-- The images are 16 × 16 eight-bit grayscale maps, with each pixel ranging in intensity from 0 to 255. - The task is to recognize, from the matrix of pixel intensities, the digit in each image (0,1,...,9) quickly and accurately. - Importance of uncertainty assessment (the task can be handed over to a human operator if the uncertainty is too high).
+- Data: 16 × 16 eight-bit grayscale images, with each pixel ranging in intensity from 0 to 255. - Task: recognize, from the matrix of pixel intensities, the digit in each image (0,1,···,9) quickly and accurately. - Importance of uncertainty assessment (the task can be handed over to a human operator if the uncertainty is too high).